 The NBF funds organizations providing service in the following areas: basic literacy, adult basic education, English as a second language (ESL), and family literacy.
 New Readers Press, the publishing division of ProLiteracy, provides the books and materials distributed through the NBF.

 Applications are now available.
-Applications must be postmarked by April 15, 2014.
+Please submit by April 15 (postmarked).